MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-score.md

 # Microsoft Compliance Score (Preview)

- **Microsoft Compliance Score**, a new feature in the [Microsoft 365 compliance center](microsoft-365-compliance-center.md), is now available for public preview.
+ **Microsoft Compliance Score** is now available for public preview in the [Microsoft 365 compliance center](microsoft-365-compliance-center.md).
 Read this article to understand what Compliance Score is, how it can help you manage compliance for your organization, and how to get started.

 ## What is Compliance Score